GoogleCloudPlatform/kubernetes-bigquery-python/pubsub/README.md

 Run the following to list all containers:

     $ docker ps -a

-If there are a lot of containers, you might want to run something like:

-    $ docker ps -a | head -20

 Look at the container names and see if any of your app containers are exiting rather than starting up properly.
 If they are, running